Bringing Home a Russian Blue Kitten in Austin: A Breeder's Notes

 How much does a Russian Blue kitten cost in Austin, Texas?

-From a reputable breeder in Austin, expect to pay $1,200-$2,000 for a pet-quality Russian Blue kitten.
-Show-quality or breeding-rights kittens cost more.
-This price includes health guarantees, vaccinations, pedigree papers, and breeder support.
-Avoid unusually cheap kittens - they often come from kitten mills or backyard breeders without proper health testing.
+Pricing from a reputable Austin breeder varies based on coat quality, gender, and bloodline, and show-quality or breeding-rights kittens cost more.
+Quality breeders include health guarantees, vaccinations, pedigree papers, and ongoing breeder support.
+Avoid unusually cheap kittens — they often come from kitten mills or backyard breeders without proper health testing.
+Contact Archangel Silver for current pricing on our available kittens.

 Do Russian Blues get along with dogs and other cats?